taurusNi/COMP5349_cloud_computing/README.md

 # COMP5349_cloud_computing
-This repository contains small projects which uitlizes Hadoop, Spark and Flink frameworks.
+This repository contains small projects which uitlize Hadoop, Spark and Flink frameworks.